storacha/docs/src/pages/faq.md

 Storacha runs on a serverless implementation of IPFS that is optimized for scale and cost.
 We wrote it as the solution to address increasing adoption of Storacha, which previously used kubo and IPFS Cluster.
 As a result, Storacha is designed to give strong performance and reliability regardless of how much data is being stored on it, meaning that you can rely on it as you and Storacha grow.
 And all data is backed up in Filecoin storage deals, which gives cryptographic proof that your data is physically being stored without needing to trust Storacha.

+## How do I log in the CLI or other client after making an account on the console?
+If you already created an account in the console, then you'll need to log in the CLI or other client.
+For the CLI, you can use the `w3 login your-email@here.com`.
+For the JS client, call `client.login('your-email@here.com')`.
+After it runs, an email will be send to your inbox.
+Once you click the `Verify Email Address` link from the email, the client you used to send the email will be access to the account including created Spaces and uploaded content.

 ## How do I store data on Storacha that is already available over the IPFS network without having to download and reupload it myself?

 To keep costs low, we no longer offer an implementation of the Pinning Service API.
 But fear not, you can just download a copy of your content in CAR file form (e.g., access your data via `https://{cid}.ipfs.dweb.link/path?format=car`) and upload that directly using w3up.
 We’re working on a new product to make it as easy as possible to do this!